Beaver/Beaver/README.md

 - The **App Presenter** subscribes to the app store and presents the modules based on the current app state.

-And what is a module is made of:
+What is a module made of?

 - The **State** is a subset of the app state.
 It is the data structure of the module.